 When the first MPP systems emerged in the mid-1980s, there was no shortage of often wild and wonderful ideas within the academic community about how these systems should be programmed.
 As in other areas of computer science, ASCR's emphasis on enabling science led ASCR-supported researchers to identify and focus on ideas that worked.
-That focus, realized in programs such as HPCC and SciDAC, ultimately delivered the programmability, performance, and portability required for effective scientific use of MPP systems.
+That focus, realized in programs such as HPCC and SciDAC, ultimately delivering the programmability, performance, and portability required for effective scientific use of MPP systems.

 The first area in which ASCR-supported research led to progress in MPP programmability was in message-passing.
 In the early days of MPP systems, there was uncertainty as to whether processors should communicate by reading and writing shared memory locations (supposedly easier for programmers, but harder to implement efficiently and not scalable to the large systems needed to solve today's problems) or by exchanging messages.
 Furthermore, each MPP system vendor (of which there were many) had its own libraries for writing parallel programs, each with unique features.
-ASCR-supported researchers overcame these barriers to portable and performant parallel programs by developing two widely used message-passing libraries, P4 and PVM.
-In 1993, ASCR-funded computer scientists convened the Message Passing Interface (MPI) Forum, which started from scratch, to build an MPI library they hoped would become a standard across MPP systems.
+ASCRsupported researchers overcame these barriers to portable and performant parallel programs by developing two widely used message-passing libraries, P4 and PVM.
+In 1993, ASCR-funded computer scientists convened the Message Passing Interface (MPI) Forum, which started from scratch to build an MPI library they hoped would become a standard across MPP systems.
 The result was MPICH and the group released a new version of MPICH every six weeks.
-Users running it on various systems provided feedback, which was then used to improve the next release.
+Users running it on various systems provided feedback which was then used to improve the next release.
 Vendor representatives were among the 30 people who participated in the meetings from the start, realizing that having a standard like MPI could help expand the market for their computers; MPICH gave them a running start.
 The first MPI standard was published in May 1994.
 The MPICH team began a comprehensive rewrite of the implementation in 2000 and the result received an R&D100 Award in 2005.

 Despite the passage of three decades and enormous changes in MPP system architecture, parallel programs of today are created with message-passing constructs largely identical to those developed in the 1990s.
-This is not to say that MPI implementations have not evolved greatly as MPP systems have scaled from tens to millions of cores; they have, often thanks to ASCR support.
+This is not to say that MPI implementations have not evolved greatly as MPP systems have scaled from tens to millions of cores, they have, often thanks to ASCR support.
 Indeed, ASCR research on MPI implementations continues today within ECP.
-A recent project addresses how message-passing can co-exist with shared-memory programming models used in
+For example, addressing how message passing can co-exist with shared-memory programming models used in increasingly powerful processing nodes as defined by the OpenMP specification.
+But the underlying programming model has stayed the same.